alikureishy/SDC-advanced-lane-lines/README.md

 The disadvantage of DBSCAN-based clustering is that it can generate clusters that do not accurately reflect the span of the vehicle whose detections were clustered.
 It is then upto the merge algorithm to appropriately merge these clustered detections.
 It can be viewed as a logical 'OR' operation being applied to the participating detection regions.

-####### ManhattanDBSCANClustererImpl
+####### EuclidianDBSCANClustererImpl

 DBSCAN employed without a custom distance matrix.
-In other words, this is a regular DBSCAN clustering invocation, using the default manhattan-distance distane metric under the cover.
+In other words, this is a regular DBSCAN clustering invocation, using the default euclidian-distance distane metric under the cover.
 It is ignorant of perspective depth, and treats distances between box centers closer in the perspective in the same way as those further out in the perspective depth, even though the 'real' distances between those latter centers would be significantly greater than those of the former.

 However, this mechanism is simple, and less error-prone than one using a perspective-based distance metric, and is therefore the one that is used in this project.

 ```
-	{"ManhattanDBSCANClustererImpl": {"min_samples_ratio": 4, "cluster_range_ratio": 0.05}}
+	{"EuclidianDBSCANClustererImpl": {"min_samples_ratio": 4, "cluster_range_ratio": 0.05}}
 ```

 ####### PrespectiveDBSCAClustererImpl